 Technical Note: It should be the description of some new development or a short statement on a research project.

 Review Article: It should be a critical review of the work which includes theoretical illustrations and numerical examples in the field of engineering.

-Computational Science and Engineering Software (CSES) Journal comply with the Vancouver reference style, as follows: (taken from https://www.imperial.ac.uk/media/imperial-college/administration-and-support-services/library/public/vancouver.pdf):
+Journal of Structural Design and Numerical Methods (JSDNM) comply with the Vancouver reference style, as follows: (taken from https://www.imperial.ac.uk/media/imperial-college/administration-and-support-services/library/public/vancouver.pdf):